cc by-sa flurdy

 5 IntelliJ IDEA

-5.a IntelliJ License
+5.a IntelliJ license

 Decide which version you want.
 I will assume a trial of the ultimate edition.